M.A.S.K. (franchise): Video games

-Film
+Cancelled film

-In December 2015, Hasbro and Paramount were joining forces to create a shared cinematic universe combining M.A.S.K. with G.I.
+In 2015, Hasbro and Paramount were planning a cinematic universe combining M.A.S.K. with G.I.
 Joe, Micronauts, Visionaries: Knights of the Magical Light, and Rom.
-A group of screenwriters that included Michael Chabon, Cheo Hodari Coker, John Francis Daley and Jonathan Goldstein was hired to develop storylines, with Akiva Goldsman overseeing the project.
-In 2018, Daley and Goldstein told to IGN that M.A.S.K.'s inclusion in the film project was "unlikely to happen" without specifying a reason, but Paramount said at the time that the M.A.S.K. film project would commence, directed by F. Gary Gray and developed as "a contemporary subculture movie with a youth empowerment angle".
-In 2020, Chris Bremner was attached to pen the script.
-The writer's room that was created for the plans to implement a shared universe of Hasbro intellectual properties fell through and was disbanded in 2017.
+A writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Cheo Hodari Coker, John Francis Daley, and others to develop storylines, with Akiva Goldsman overseeing the project, but it disbanded in 2017.
+The next year, F. Gary Gray was attached to direct a film adaptation, described as "a contemporary subculture movie with a youth empowerment angle".
+Chris Bremner was later hired to pen the script.